newrelic/newrelic-react-native-agent/README.md

 This agent uses native New Relic Android and iOS agents to instrument the React-Native Javascript environment.
 The New Relic SDKs collect crashes, network traffic, and other information for hybrid apps using native components.

-**NOTE:** This agent SDK is not yet officially supported.
-If you’re interested in participating in our early access program, contact Support or your account representative.

 ## Features
 * Capture JavaScript errors